design-automation-edu/urban-prototyping-2018/changren/iteration2.md

-# Iteration 3
+# Iteration 2

 ## Concept
-In this iteration, I decide to adopt a new urban morphology, that is distributing service functions such as commercial, office, catering and entertainment under every apartment blocks.At the same time, the east-west facing buildings will be substituted by small shops and greenery which can ensure two important things: First is that each residential building has green spaces adjacent to it.
-Second is that  nearly 30% commercial buildings are broke into small peaces and are scattered all over the site.
+In this iteration, I decide to adopt a new urban morphology, that is distributing service functions such as commercial, office, catering and entertainment under every apartment blocks.At the same time, the east-west facing buildings will be substituted by small shops and greenery which can ensure  each residential building has green spaces adjacent to it.

 ![gras](imgs/I2P1.jpg)